sasquatch678/A-Painted-World/Gameplay.md/Miscellaneous.md

 Sleeping in a bed provides a 'Well Rested' bonus that increases Fatigue by 50 points for a long period of time.
 Sleeping in a safe indoors location provides the bonus for 12 hours, and any other location provides it for 6 hours.
 You will also gain rested experience based on the amount of time slept.

-### Saddlebags
+### Horses

 Each owned horse gives access to saddlebags.
-They can be accessed by activating the horse while sneaking.
-Saddlebags capacity is limited to 500 units.
-Capacity is shown in container UI.
-Contents are shared between all owned horses.
-When a horse dies, all saddlebags contents are moved to it’s corpse.
-They can NOT be retrieved by accessing another horse’s bags at this point.
-An extra UI element shows saddlebags capacity while in inventory menu.
+They can be accessed by activating the horse while sneaking.Saddlebags have a limited capacity depending on your horse's Strength attribute.
+To access saddlebags, you must own the horse and it must be your last ridden horse.
+These checks prevent you from accessing the saddlebag inventory of a horse you’ve stolen or otherwise don't own.
+The saddlebag inventory is shared between horses, so you don't need to retrieve your items if your horse dies; all items will appear in your new horse's saddlebags.

 Whistle